ShahidaSuhaime/Bank_loan/README.md

 ### Data Ingestion and Database Creation:

-Objective: Establish a robust foundation for data storage and retrieval.
+- Objective: Establish a robust foundation for data storage and retrieval.
-Process: A relational database was created in Microsoft SQL Server to store comprehensive loan data, ensuring data integrity and accessibility.
+- Process: A relational database was created in PostgreSQL Server to store comprehensive loan data, ensuring data integrity and accessibility.

 ### Data Analysis and SQL Queries:

-Objective: Extract meaningful insights and key performance indicators (KPIs).
+- Objective: Extract meaningful insights and key performance indicators (KPIs).
-Process: SQL queries were meticulously developed to retrieve essential KPIs, including total and monthly loan applications, funded amounts, and average interest rates.
+- Process: SQL queries were meticulously developed to retrieve essential KPIs, including total and monthly loan applications, funded amounts, and average interest rates.
 This step facilitated the identification of critical trends and performance metrics.

 ### Data Processing in Excel:

-Objective: Perform initial data cleaning and preliminary analysis.
+- Objective: Perform initial data cleaning and preliminary analysis.
-Process: The dataset underwent further cleaning and processing in Excel, which included data validation and the generation of preliminary insights.
+- Process: The dataset underwent further cleaning and processing in Excel, which included data validation and the generation of preliminary insights.
 This step ensured the accuracy and reliability of the data before more advanced analysis.

 ### Categorization of Loans:

-Objective: Classify loans based on repayment performance.
+- Objective: Classify loans based on repayment performance.
-Process: Loans were categorized into 'Good' or 'Bad' based on their repayment status.
+- Process: Loans were categorized into 'Good' or 'Bad' based on their repayment status.
 This classification provided a clear distinction between performing and non-performing loans, which is crucial for risk assessment and management.

 ### Temporal and Categorical Analysis:

-Objective: Examine the data across various dimensions and time frames.
+- Objective: Examine the data across various dimensions and time frames.
-Process: Detailed analysis was conducted based on multiple factors, including issue month, state, loan term, employee length, loan purpose, and home ownership status.
+- Process: Detailed analysis was conducted based on multiple factors, including issue month, state, loan term, employee length, loan purpose, and home ownership status.
 This multifaceted analysis enabled a comprehensive understanding of the factors influencing loan performance.

 ### Visualization:

-Objective: Transform data into actionable visual insights.
+- Objective: Transform data into actionable visual insights.
-Process: The results from the SQL queries were visualized using Power BI, Excel, and Tableau.
+- Process: The results from the SQL queries were visualized using Power BI and Excel.
 These visualizations were designed to ensure data consistency and to provide a clear, graphical representation of the findings.
 This step was critical for communicating insights effectively to stakeholders.

 ## Key Insights and Findings
 The analysis results are summarized as follows: